- Staining Concrete

 If you are the owner of a new concrete driveway or sidewalk and you live in a cold climate, it’s time to reconsider the methods you use to melt ice and snow.
 Rock salt (sodium chloride) is often the first deicing agent homeowners turn to because it’s inexpensive and effective.
 However, it’s very corrosive and can do significant damage to concrete surfaces and even pose a threat to pets and plant life.

 Fortunately, there are many other deicing methods and products you can use that work just as well and won’t ruin your concrete.
-You can also take a proactive approach and protect your concrete from exposure to harmful road salts and freeze-thaw damage before winter weather arrives.
+You can also take a proactive approach and protect your concrete before winter weather arrives by preventing exposure to harmful road salts and freeze-thaw damage.
 Here’s a look at a some of your options.

 Use safer deicing chemicals